OKR Planning: 12 Tips for Small Businesses

 THE OKR methodology

-In order to best connect your big-picture OKRs with the day-to-day work, you will want to conceptualize your OKRs as cascading.
-That means working down from the company goal to build out smaller OKRs for teams in order to ensure every employee has work to do that contributes and directly relates to the company-wide goal.
-When employees are able to connect their daily work to the big picture goals of the company, their motivation doubles, which leads to an increase in productivity.
+This ensures every employee has work to do that contributes to the company-wide goal.
+When employees connect their daily work to the big-picture goals of the company, their motivation doubles, which leads to an increase in productivity.

 The Difference Between OKRs and KPIs